By Dhananjay Palshikar on May 3, 2019

 Regulatory bodies such as FDA(Food and Drug Authority) in United States have laid down standards and good practices for manufacturing.

-EHEDG: European Hygienic and Design Group is not a regulatory body but a consortium of companies devoted to the advancement of hygienic design and food engineering
+EHEDG: European Hygienic and Design Group is not a regulatory body but a consortium of companies devoted to the advancement of hygienic design and food engineering.

 FSSAI(Food Safety and Standards Authority of India) in last few years has been increasingly active in promoting hygiene amongst business involved in food products.
 A license regulation has been released.
 The documents covers all aspects of hygiene.
 However details on equipment hygiene or hygienic design are limited.